VinInn/TwoFloat/README.md

 Please refer to table 1 in Ref 1 for details about precision and "latency" of the algorithms.

 ### Degubbing aids
 Sometimes the results are not those expected, in particular when using TwoFloat in an external software package.
-This is usually due to implicit assumptions that the type is a C++ floating point even with a IEEE754 format.
+This is usually due to implicit assumptions that the type is a C++ floating point (with a IEEE754 format).
+Missing speciazations are of course a major issue.

 Compiling with *"-DTWOFLOAT_EXPLICIT"* and *"-Wdouble-promotion"* should already help in detecting all cases of conversions and promotions some of which maybe problematic.